Best Japanese Language Institutes in Japan

 Highlights:

-• Emphasis on traditional culture and language
+• Focus on traditional Japanese culture and arts

-• University prep course partnerships
+• University preparation partnerships

-• Rich cultural immersion opportunities
+• Deep cultural immersion experiences

 5. Yokohama International Education Academy